MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wiamdef/nf-wiamdef-wias_ltrace.md

   ("MyClass::MyMethod, This is my text and my lValue = %d", lValue));
 ```

-The WIAS_LTRACE macro is not recommended for Windows Vista, because it does not record its output to the *Wiatrace.log* diagnostic Log file.
+The WIAS_LTRACE macro obsolete and is not recommended for use because it does not record its output to the *Wiatrace.log* diagnostic Log file.
 It is recommended that the [WIAS_TRACE](https://docs.microsoft.com/windows-hardware/drivers/ddi/content/wiamdef/nf-wiamdef-wias_trace) macro be used instead.

 ## -see-also